MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

-There are [schematics for the pcb](https://docs.splitkb.com/hc/en-us/articles/6942088875292-Aurora-Lily58-schematics) online, as well as a [schematic of the pinout of the elite-c MCU](https://docs.splitkb.com/hc/en-us/articles/6485704310044-Elite-Pi-Technical-data), which the developers told me were the same as for the Liatris.
+There are [schematics for the pcb](https://docs.splitkb.com/hc/en-us/articles/6942088875292-Aurora-Lily58-schematics) online, as well as a [schematic of the pinout of the elite-c MCU](https://docs.splitkb.com/hc/en-us/articles/6485704310044-Elite-Pi-Technical-data), which the developers told me were the same as for the Liatris, this seems to be true.

 Rows and columns are connected to GPIO-pins in the MCU, switches connect rows and columns, if switches are pressed a current can flow between them.
-My first thought was that if a switch that sits between row0 and col0 is pressed, the pin for row0 and col0 would read high (or low), that's not the case.
+My first thought was that if a switch that sits between `row0` and `col0` is pressed, the pin for `row0` and `col0` would read
+`high` (or `low`), that's not the case.

 ### PullUp and PullDown resistors